Manning: The Celtics are Broken after New York Meltdown - CLNS Media

 “When things start to get sped up, at times, it just feels like everybody tries to do it on their own, and that adds to it,” Udoka told CLNS Media.
 “Those short runs, that we could hold to four, five, six points, you’ve got to understand time and situation, and when we need to slow it down to get a really good shot … less hero ball, and someone to slow it down and get us a shot we actually want.”

 It sounded, to some degree, like that player isn’t on the team.
 When asked who that leadership and calming presence falls on, Tatum told CLNS it’s everyone.
 For this group, that’s meant nobody for a large segment of the season.
 Even when, across the board, the Celtics’ players can create, whether it’s Schröder, Smart, Horford or Richardson.
-Finishers are more sparse, and Payton Pritchard’s absence loomed large over the last two losses.
+Finishers are more sparse.
+Payton Pritchard’s absence loomed large over the last two losses.

 Udoka deserves criticism for certain shortfalls, Pritchard’s absence early in the year and a lacking offensive identity included.
 There could be more set play calls and better ATOs.
 Consistent shot-making would arguably make this group feel better about themselves.
-A spree of first-half threes on Thursday said otherwise, as did last year’s top-10 offensive ranking.
-Udoka arrived, in part, to fix the defense, coach hard and challenge the Jays to evolve their games.
-He’s done that.
+A spree of first-half threes on Thursday said otherwise, relaxing Boston defensively, as did last year’s top-10 offensive ranking and horrible defense.
+Udoka arrived, in part, to fix that end, coach hard and challenge the Jays to evolve their games.
+He’s done that in spots.
+I’m not absolving him of all blame, but he’s not the issue.

-A trade is needed if you want change beyond that, whether to scale back the middle of the roster and focus on development and roster assessment, or to patch the playmaking and shooting holes this roster has.
+A trade is needed if you want true change, whether to scale back the middle of the roster and focus on development and roster assessment, or to patch the playmaking and shooting holes this roster has.
 Whichever the market offers.
 The shooting isn’t there, even if they dive deeper into the roster.
-The defensive inconsistencies that cost the team long before fourth quarter challenges on offense sprang up, Wednesday’s loss to San Antonio featuring an array of switching breakdowns.
-Brown’s recent inability to even possess the ball securely at times are terrifying, as was a no-comment to Horford’s suggestion for the group to look in the mirror.
+The defensive inconsistencies cost the team long before the fourth quarter on Thursday, Wednesday’s loss to San Antonio featuring an array of switching breakdowns.
+Brown’s recent inability to even possess the ball securely at times is terrifying, as was a no-comment to Horford’s suggestion for the group to look in the mirror.

 This feels like a free-fall, and while time, health and the schedule have aligned with well over one month until the trade deadline, little has changed.
 Hiring a third head in three years, like the Pacers did to address a questionable mix of Domantas Sabonis and Myles Turner in Indiana, should not be the only solution.